sydney-machine-learning/sentimentanalysis-sinuphobiaCOVID19/README.md

 The repository is organized into several directories and files, each containing code, data, and visualizations related to the sentiment analysis project:

 ### Directories:

-BERT_model/
+- **BERT_model/**
   This directory contains the Jupyter notebook used for the BERT model in sentiment classification.
 It includes:

-BERT.ipynb: Jupyter notebook that handles training and fine-tuning the BERT model for sentiment analysis tasks.
+  - `BERT.ipynb`: Jupyter notebook that handles training and fine-tuning the BERT model for sentiment analysis tasks.

+- **Results/**
+  This folder contains CSV files with the results of the sentiment analysis for the selected six countries.
+Including original tweet, text after preprocessing, and sentiment labels.

+- **Six_countries/**
+  This directory contains individual Jupyter notebooks which preprocess and filter the data for each country in the study, and label the sentiments to each tweets.

+- **Visualisation/**
+  This directory contains Jupyter notebooks dedicated to generating visualizations for the analysis, such as polarity scores and n-grams:
+  - `Polarity score.ipynb`: Jupyter notebook for calculating and visualizing polarity scores over time.
+  - `visualisation.ipynb`: Jupyter notebook containing additional visualizations, such as n-grams and trends by country.

 ## Dataset